ranjan-kv/SchemaViz/README.md

 ## Tech Stack

 - **Frontend**: Next.js 14, React, TypeScript, Tailwind
-- **Backend**: Node.js, Express, Google Gemini AI
+- **Backend**: Node.js, Express, AI-powered analysis
 - **Visualization**: DOT language (Graphviz) + Viz.js

 ## How it works

 1. You paste a GitHub URL
 2. Backend clones the repo and scans for database files
-3. Gemini AI extracts the schema information
+3. AI extracts the schema information
 4. We convert it to DOT format
 5. Frontend renders it as a nice diagram
 6. Export as PNG, SVG, or DOT if you want